Minor in World Languages

-The Foreign Languages Minor is a combination of any two languages offered by the Department (i.e., French & Arabic, Spanish & Italian, Arabic & Spanish), with emphasis on one language in particular in which a student might already have some preparation.
-It requires 18 combined credits, at least 12 of which must be above the elementary level, and must be approved by the Chairperson of the Department of Foreign Languages.
-Students may transfer up to 6 credits towards the Foreign Languages minor from study abroad or other universities.
+The world languages minor is a combination of any two languages offered by the department (for example: French and Arabic, Spanish and German, Chinese and Italian), with emphasis on one language in particular in which a student might already have some preparation.
+It requires 18 combined credits (six courses), and at least 12 credits must be above the elementary level.
+Students can only count the elementary level of language in one of the two chosen languages.
+Consult the department chairperson for assistance in planning a minor in world languages.

 Which course should I start with?

 If you have studied a language in high school or you speak a language at home as a first or second language, you may not need to take elementary or even intermediate language courses.
-Consult the Department's placement guidelines, take the Spanish placement test, or speak to a professor to determine the level that is appropriate for you.
+Consult the department's placement guidelines, take the Spanish placement test if you are planning to take Spanish as one of your languages, or speak to a professor to determine the level that is appropriate for you.
 Native speakers can not earn credit for elementary-level courses.
-Students who took the AP test in Spanish or the CLEP test, and international students who graduated from a high school where the language of instruction not English can receive up to 6 credits that count towards a Foreign Languages minor.
-See the Department Chairperson for more information.
+Students who took the AP test or the CLEP test can receive up to six credits that count towards a world languages minor.
+See the department chairperson for more information.

-Through its partnerships with other universities and study abroad providers, Salem State College's Center for International Education offers Arabic study abroad programs in a variety of international locations.
+Through its partnerships with other universities and study abroad providers, Salem State University's Center for International Education offers Arabic study abroad programs in a variety of international locations.